Ghazal

-A poem of ghazal commonly consists of five to fifteen couplets, which are independent, but are linked – abstractly, in their theme; and more strictly in their poetic form.
+The unit of ghazal is a line (beyt) and each line is made of two parts with identical meter.
+A ghazal commonly consists of five to fifteen lines, which are relatively independent, but linked – abstractly, in their theme; and more strictly in their meter, and rhyming pattern.

 The structural requirements of ghazal are similar in stringency to those of the Petrarchan sonnet.
 In style and content, due to its highly allusive nature, ghazal has proved capable of an extraordinary variety of expression around its central themes of love and separation.

 Etymology and pronunciation

 The word ghazal originates from the Arabic word غزل (ġazal).
 This genre of Arabic poetry is derived from غَزَل (ḡazal) or غَزِلَ (ḡazila) - To sweet-talk, to flirt, to display amorous gestures.

 The Arabic word غزل ġazal is pronounced /ar/.
 In English, the word is pronounced /ˈɡʌzəl/ or /ˈɡæzæl/.

 Poetic form

 The ghazal is a short poem consisting of rhyming couplets, called bayt or sher.
 Most ghazals have between seven and twelve bayts.
 For a poem to be considered a true ghazal, it must have no fewer than five couplets.
 Almost all ghazals confine themselves to less than fifteen couplets (poems that exceed this length are more accurately considered as qasidas).
 Ghazal couplets end with the same rhyming pattern and are expected to have the same meter.
 The ghazal's uniqueness arises from its rhyme and refrain rules, referred to as the qafiya and radif respectively.
 A ghazal's rhyming pattern may be described as AA BA CA DA, and so on.

-In its strictest form, a ghazal must follow a number of rules:
+In its strictest structural form, a classical ghazal follows a number of rules: